 SurfEasy Browser Extensions for Opera and Chrome

 Surfeasy has VPN proxy browser extensions for both the Opera and Chrome browsers.
 You can get them through the Opera Add-Ons store (SurfEasy Proxy for Opera) and Chrome Web store (SurfEasy VPN for Chrome) respectively.
 They can also be easily found through the SurfEasy website product menu.
 Once the extension is installed, it will then appear inside your browser beside the address bar.
-This will allow you to easily turn SurfEasy protection on and off with just the touch of a button.
-This protection is through SSL certificates.
+This will allow you to

 When turned on (shown in image on right), it creates an encrypted tunnel between your browser and the Internet, protecting all your information.
 It also masks your true IP and provides you a virtual one from your chosen location.
 This makes it more difficult for you to be tracked online and allows your browser to bypass geo-restrictions imposed by some websites.
 This means that no one can see what you’re doing online, what websites you’re visiting or what your download history looks like.
 Also, none of this data is stored on the no-log SurfEasy network so you can feel truly safe, secure, and anonymous while browsing.
 The service offers 500MB bandwidth for free with the opportunity to add more by adding friends, devices, or other ways.